 Nomura has committed to purchase from us 55,000 private placement units for \$10.00 per unit.
 The private placement units have terms and provisions that are identical to the units sold in this offering except as described under "Description of Securities-Units," including that, subject to certain exceptions, the private placement units and their component securities will not be transferable, assignable or salable until 30 days after the completion of our initial business combination.
 The purchases of private placement units will take place on a private placement basis simultaneously with the consummation of this offering.
-Such private placement units will be considered underwriting compensation in connection with this offering.
-Such private placement units will be subject to lock-up restrictions, as required by FINRA Rule 5110(g)(1), and may not be sold during the offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such securities by any person for a period of 180 days immediately following the date of effectiveness of the registration statement of which this prospectus forms a part or commencement of sales of the offering, except as provide in FINRA Rule 5110(g)(2).
+The private placement units purchased by Nomura, the founder shares purchased by Nomura from the sponsor, any of our public shares purchased by Nomura in privately negotiated transactions with third parties pursuant to the forward purchase agreement and any of our equity securities purchased by Nomura in connection with an investment in such equity securities pursuant to the forward purchase agreement will be considered underwriting compensation in connection with this offering, will be subject to lock-up restrictions, as required by FINRA Rule 5110(g)(1), and may not be sold during the offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such securities by any person for a period of 180 days immediately following the date of effectiveness of the registration statement of which this prospectus forms a part or commencement of sales of the offering, except as provide in FINRA Rule 5110(g)(2).